codernocook/Poxrcx/README.md

-prefixdb=               The database key (Use OydsnDB) for prefix command. errordb=                The database key (Use OydsnDB) for logging error into database. personaldb=             The database key (Use OydsnDB) for birthday command. command_timelimit=900   Limit user from spamming command, normally it's 900 milliseconds.
+prefixdb=               The database key (Use OydsnDB) for prefix command. errordb=                The database key (Use OydsnDB) for logging error into database. personaldb=             The database key (Use OydsnDB) for birthday command. gemini_ai=              Gemini AI token, you can get it from: https://aistudio.google.com/app/apikey/ command_timelimit=900   Limit user from spamming command, normally it's 900 milliseconds.
 ```